piaoyaoshi/Critical-Making-Final-Project/README.md

 Alan Algorithm is meant as a teaching tool.
 It’s really designed for people from about 16 years old to take a fun look at how they think about algorithms.

+Check the GAME file for game ideas, and you are welcome to share your ideas with us !

 FOR DETAILED PROCESS AND ARDUINO CIRCUIT DIAGRAM, PLEASE REFER TO : https://www.instagram.com/alanalgorithm/